axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

 - ``id``: ID of the statistic chart
 - ``aggregates``: the aggregation query to make bucket (grouping) or metric aggregations.
 Please visit `Task Aggregation and Filter`_ and `Case Aggregation and Filter`_ for more details
 - ``filter``: filter conditions for the statistic chart.
-Multiple conditions is supported.
-Please note that some filters may be incompatible with certain chart types.
+Multiple conditions are supported.
+Please note that some filters are incompatible with certain chart types.
 Please visit `Task Aggregation and Filter`_ and `Case Aggregation and Filter`_ for more details
 - ``chartTarget``: the entity type that you want to use as the target  of the chart.
 We are supporting the main entity types of the ivy workflow: